mozilla/vaani.server/README.md

  - Receive subsequent Wave data messages till the connection gets closed
  - Play back received Wave data

-During this test, the server should
+During this call, the server should
  - Accept the incoming WebSocket connection
  - Receive the client's PCM audio via that connection (till the "EOS" message is sent)
  - Use the Kaldi STT server to translate that audio data into text (in the above case this will be "add milk to my shopping list.")